 In the Baltic, 1956-DIKR was created in 12 g, which included all light cruisers of the 68K and 68-bis projects.
 Its tasks included not only the defense of the coast, but also the prevention of the enemy to the Baltic torrential zone.
 Despite the relative weakness of the ship, the Soviet fleet had to dominate the Baltic Sea and, most interestingly, such a task did not look at all unreal.
 Recall the map of the ATS countries.

-A significant part of the coastline belonged to the Department of Internal Affairs, and Sweden and Finland, besides the fact that they were not part of NATO, also did not have powerful navies and did not have bases on which to base them in the Baltic Sea.
-Accordingly, to protect its own coast and its allies, the USSR had to block the pouring zone, and this could have been done without even having aircraft carriers and battleships.
-Numerous minefields, land bomber and fighter aircraft, cruisers and destroyers with the support of torpedo boats and advanced submarines could well provide the Baltic Sea with the status of “Soviet lake”.
-It is not that the abovementioned forces guaranteed the impregnability of the “Baltic fortress”, NATO fleets 50-s or 60-s, if so desired, could assemble an attack fist capable of breaking through the defenses of the straits.
-But for this they would have to pay a very expensive price, which was hardly appropriate for the sake of tactical landings and / or strikes by aircraft carrier on the territory of the GDR and Poland.
+A significant part of the coastline belonged to the ATS, and Sweden and Finland, in addition to not joining NATO, also did not have powerful naval forces and did not have bases on which to base them in the Baltic Sea.
+Accordingly, in order to protect its own coast and its allies, the USSR had to block the strait zone, and this could have been done even without aircraft carriers and battleships.
+Numerous minefields, land bomber and fighter aviation, cruisers and destroyers with the support of torpedo boats and submarines advanced to the position could well provide the Baltic with the status of “Soviet lake”.
+Not that the above forces guaranteed the impregnability of the “Baltic fortress”, the NATO fleets of the 50s or 60s, having the desire, could assemble a shock fist capable of breaking through the defense of the straits.
+But for this they would have to pay a very expensive price, hardly appropriate for tactical landings and / or aircraft carrier attacks on the territory of the German Democratic Republic and Poland.

 A similar, but still somewhat different situation developed on the Black Sea - two DIKRs were organized there - the fiftieth and forty-fourth, but still they did not count on sea domination.
 Not only did a large part of the coastline belong to Turkey, a member of NATO, it also had the Bosphorus and Dardanelles through which, in the event of a threat of war, any ships of the United States and Mediterranean countries could enter the Black Sea.
 Soviet naval strike groups practiced combat with enemy forces that had passed into the Black Sea within the combat range of the Russian missile-carrying aircraft operating from the airfields of the Crimea, as well as the ATS countries.